Apologetics / Missions / Evangelism

 One of the top reasons why believers in Jesus do not like to share the gospel is because of fear.
 That fear can manifest itself in a number of things—rejection, or not knowing what to say, or not saying the right thing.
 This class will help you build a desire to share your faith in Jesus creatively from a Biblical foundation.

 Intensive study and research of one or more moral issues which are of immediate concern to the Church, society, and Christian ethicists.
 Sometimes we are faced with situations that are often called “gray areas.”
 While some of these things may not be directly addressed in the Bible, we are still called to live faithfully as followers of Jesus.
 This class will engage some of those “gray area” topics and help you to think and live as children of The Light.
+Contains some overlapping content with the Moral Apologetics course.

 Built on the research and study of Christian Ethics, Moral Apologetics seeks to move Christian moral concerns from individual and church to the broader culture.
 By combining ideas about engaging culture and Christian Ethics, this class seeks to equip the student to evaluate and use the base of Christian Ethics to provide a moral witness and, thereby, engage culture.
 The goal is for Christians to be equipped to witness in Word and deed.
+Contains some overlapping content with the Christian Ethics course.

 Leading Youth Ministry Bible Study